 I’ve spent the last 6 weeks exploring Cornwall in my converted VW van and I’ve found some absolute gem’s for you to check out.
-Look no further, in this blog post, I’m going to share with you the best and most beautiful beaches to visit in Cornwall.
+Look no further, in this blog post, I’m going to share with you the best Cornwall beaches and the most beautiful beaches to visit in Cornwall.

-Saying that you really don’t travel far without finding a gorgeous beach in Cornwall so the following list is by no means all of the beaches.
-There are so many little unknown gems knocking around the coastline so I’d highly recommend driving along the coastal roads and discovering some for yourself.
+You really don’t travel far without finding a gorgeous beach in Cornwall so the following list is by no means all of the beaches.
+There are so many little unknown gems knocking around the coastline so I’d highly recommend driving along the coastal roads and discovering some Cornwall beaches for yourself.

 If you’re looking for more ideas for your Cornwall adventure check out my best places to visit in Cornwall blog post, my 3-day itinerary for Cornwall and my 4-day itinerary for Cornwall.
 And if you happen to be planning a wider English adventure or road trip, check out my 28 best places to visit in England blog post.